NxPKG/khulnasoft-docs/content/analytics/analytics-integrations/google-cloud/index.md

 ## Overview

-This tutorial covers how to configure certain Google Cloud Platform (GCP) components so that you can analyze your Cloudflare Logs data.
+This tutorial covers how to configure certain Google Cloud Platform (GCP) components so that you can analyze your Khulnasoft Logs data.

-Before proceeding, you need to enable [Cloudflare Logpush in Google Cloud Storage](/logs/get-started/enable-destinations/google-cloud-storage/) to ensure your log data is available for analyzing.
+Before proceeding, you need to enable [Khulnasoft Logpush in Google Cloud Storage](/logs/get-started/enable-destinations/google-cloud-storage/) to ensure your log data is available for analyzing.

 The components we'll use in this tutorial include: